cs1302uga/cs1302-ce03/README.md

 ### Multiuser Intro

 1. **[user1]:** Launch a terminal emulator, login to Nike, then create the subdirectory structure seen below.
+What single command can be used to create this hierarchy of directories?
+Ignore `Loop.java` for now.

     ```
     exercise3
+    |--- bin
     |--- src
           |--- cs1302
                 |--- loop